ruhmany/TripTribe-Microservices-Backend/README.md

 ```

 The Gateway will be available at `http://localhost:5000`.
 Individual service Swagger UIs are accessible in development mode on their native ports.

 ---

-## Proposed Feature Enhancements

-Beyond the core roadmap, the following features could meaningfully extend the platform:

-**Collaborative Planning Rooms** — Real-time multi-user plan editing using SignalR, letting friend groups build an itinerary together simultaneously.

-**Plan Templates Marketplace** — Community-curated, parameterized trip templates (e.g. "10 Days in Southeast Asia, ~$50/day Budget") that users can instantiate and personalize.

-**Travel Journal** — A post-trip log tied to an executed plan.
-Journal entries enrich the plan with actual vs. planned comparisons, visible to future forkers.

-**Expert AMA Sessions** — City Experts and top-ranked local guides can host scheduled Q&A threads, driving engagement and surfacing niche knowledge.

-**Carbon Footprint Tracking** — An opt-in feature that estimates and displays the carbon footprint of a plan's transportation choices, encouraging eco-conscious itinerary design.

-**Offline Mode** — Downloaded plan bundles for use without connectivity, critical for destinations with unreliable data coverage.

----